ruben2020/codequery/doc/HOWTO-LINUX.md

 cd ~/projects/myproject/src
 ```

-2. Create a cscope.files file with all the C/C++ source files listed in it.
+2. Create a cscope.files file with all the C/C++ source files listed in it. (optional step for C/C++, as cscope and ctags can autodetect files)
 ```bash
 find -iname "*.c"    > ./cscope.files
 find -iname "*.cpp" >> ./cscope.files